CONTEST IS CLOSED AS OF MARCH 15, 2022! THANKS TO ALL WHO ENTERED

 - 12-point serif typeface (Times New Roman, Garamond, etc.)

 - 45 lines maximum per poem

 - Do not include your name on the manuscript pages.

-Print or online submissions will be accepted.
+Print or electronic submissions will be accepted.

-- Submissions received or postmarked after the deadline will not be considered and the entry fee will be retained to cover handling.
+Print Submissions must be post marked, date stamped, or hand-delivered to the Wisconsin Academy by 11:59 pm on March 15, 2022.
+Submissions postmarked or hand-delivered after the deadline will not be considered and the entry fee will be retained to cover handling.